 - What staffing levels and equipment are needed to achieve the planned results

-3. Measure progress toward objectives and goals
+3. Measuring progress toward objectives and goals

-Preparation of an annual financial forecast provides a budget to compare anticipated assumptions with actual results, and will allow your organization to analyze whether or not its operations are consistent with the expectations and gauge progress.
+Preparation of an annual financial forecast provides a budget to compare anticipated assumptions with actual results, and will allow your business to analyze whether or not its operations are consistent with the expectations and gauge progress.

-4. Be more proactive
+4. Being more proactive

 The information from a financial forecast allows you adequate time to effectively carry out planned operations and develop alternative scenarios based on changes in assumptions.
 Based on this information, you can be proactive in your decision making.
 For example, tax planning can be done based on anticipated levels of taxable income.
 Expenses can be controlled to achieve specific financial objectives.
-Cash used to reinvest in the organization can be evaluated based on the cash flow from anticipated operations.
+Cash used to reinvest in the business can be evaluated based on the cash flow from anticipated operations.

 A well-prepared financial forecast will help you see how the expectations and decisions of today will impact your business’s profitability and cash flows in the future and provide a road map for the entire business.